Sugar shake test to detect Varroa mite

-- Gently rotate the jar for 2 minutes ensuring all bees are dusted with sugar.
+- Vigorously rotate the jar for 2 minutes ensuring all bees are dusted with sugar.
 Wait 2 to 3 minutes, and rotate the jar a second time for 2 minutes.
 Be careful not to lose any sugar.
 (You can reassemble your hive during this waiting period).

-- Gently shake the icing sugar (and any mites) through the holes in the lid into the bucket half filled with water.
+- Shake the icing sugar (and any mites) through the holes in the lid into the bucket half filled with water.
 The sugar will dissolve and any mites will float on the surface of the water.
 Do the shaking in a sheltered position protected from strong wind that could blow mites away.